WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Polls (Active): Polls consist out of a type, votable options, allowed voters, a target, and poll abilities
 - Attributes (Active): Attributes consist out of several values such as duration, owner role, owner name and custom values
 - Abilities (Passive): Abilities consist out of an ability type and various parameters

+## Variables

+Some game values can be accessed from variables:
+- `$total`: Retrieves the total player count
+- `$living`: Retrieves the amount of living players
+- `$phase`: Gets the current phase name

 ## Role